 Native to (or naturalized in) Oregon:

 - Evergreen tree/shrub, may reach 50 ft (15 m) when grown as a tree, but often smaller (20-30 ft; 6-9 m); may have similar width; horizontal branches.
 Bark brown or blackish gray.
 Leaves evergreen, simple, opposite, 5-12 cm, variable, ovate to lanceolate, leathery to thin, dark green above, gray-green below with dense appressed pubescence; turn red or purplish in fall.
 True flowers white, small, and in small terminal heads, surrounded by 4-6 large, 2-4 × 4-8 cm, rich cream color to pale yellow bracts, occasionally white, appear in summer.
-Fruit fleshy, rounded to strawberry-like, 2.5 cm across, green then crimson, reportedly edible, sweet; can be a litter problem.
+Fruit fleshy, rounded to strawberry-like, 2.5 cm across, green then crimson, reportedly edible, sweet, (called the Himalayan strawberry tree) in reference to the fruits.; can be a litter problem.

 - Sun to light shade.
-Unless grown from cuttings, trees don't flower until 8 to 10 years old (Sunset Western Garden Book, 2001).
+Unless grown from cuttings, trees don't flower until 8 to 10 years old (Sunset Western Garden Book).

 - Hardy to USDA Zone 8 Native to evergreen and mixed forests, 1,000-3,200 m elevation; China (Guizhou, Sichuan, Xizang, Yunnan), Bhutan, India, Myanmar, and Nepal.

 - capitata: growing in a dense head, presumably a reference to the true flower cluster.

 - Oregon State Univ. campus: in the court yard behind Shepard Hall, along north wall